Legal

 Questions about these terms can be sent to hello@tutorperch.com.

 If we update these terms, the version posted on this page is the version in force.
-Material changes will be flagged to signed-in users in advance, as set out in section 1 above.
+Material changes will be announced in advance through reasonable means, as set out in section 1 above.